SainsburyWellcomeCentre/fablab-kicad-library/README.md

 1. Install KiCAD and Git (see full steps below).
 2. Clone this repo to a folder you control.
-3. Configure a KiCAD library path to point at this repo clone with the name `FABLAB_KICAD_LIBRARY`.
+3. Configure a KiCAD library path to point at this repo clone with the name `FABLABS_KICAD_LIBRARY`.
 4. Add symbol, footprint and design-block libraries into KiCAD (Preferences → Manage ...
 Libraries).
 5. Contribute by using Git to create a branch at the start of your day, make small commits during the day, keep updated with the main branch, then push your branch.